Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Get-AzureRmDataFactoryV2IntegrationRuntimeNodeIp.md

 # Get-AzureRmDataFactoryV2IntegrationRuntimeNodeIp

 ## SYNOPSIS
-Get IP address of a self-hosted integration runtime node.
+Gets the IP address of a self-hosted integration runtime node.

 ## SYNTAX